ansible/ansible/docs/docsite/rst/os_guide/windows_setup.rst

 Upgrading PowerShell and .NET Framework
 ---------------------------------------
-Ansible requires PowerShell version 3.0 and .NET Framework 4.0 or newer to function on older operating systems like Server 2008 and Windows 7.
-The base image does not meet this requirement.
+Ansible requires PowerShell version 5.1 and .NET Framework 4.6 or newer to function.
+The base image for older unsupported OS' do not meet these requirement.
 You can use the `Upgrade-PowerShell.ps1 <https://github.com/jborean93/ansible-windows/blob/master/scripts/Upgrade-PowerShell.ps1>`_ script to update these.

 This is an example of how to run this script from PowerShell: